 Avoid the Pitfalls and Have Your Employees Book Their Own Travel

-To reduce the burden for yourself or your admin and finance teams, you can have your employees book their own travel.
+To reduce the burden for yourself or your admin team and finance teams, you can have your employees book their own travel.
 This is ideal if your company constantly sends employees to different places for business.

 Just make sure that you set clear business travel policies.
 Lay down your rules and procedures on how your employees can have their proposed itineraries approved.